An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

-If you're lucky, it might also include a bear encounter, a windswept walk amid driftwood and a chance to lob a snowball rather than a pebble into the surf.
+If you’re lucky, a Canadian beach day might also include a bear encounter, a windswept walk amid driftwood and the chance to lob a snowball into the surf.
+(Who needs mere pebbles?)

-Narrow down your waterside options with our guide to the best beaches across Canada.
+Get excited about your waterside options with this guide to the best beaches in Canada.

 1. San Josef Bay, British Columbia